 Speech-Language Pathologists (SLPs), often called speech therapists, work with younger patients with cognitive impairments, communication disorders and feeding/swallowing difficulties.

 Speech therapy aims to provide patients with functional communication skills as well as to determine the safest diet and feeding strategies.
 Treatment techniques include:

-Occupational therapy can help improve fine motor skills, visual perception skills, sensory processing abilities and overall self care through a variety of play-based activities and caregiver/family education.
+Occupational therapy can help improve fine motor skills, visual perception skills, sensory processing abilities and overall self-care through a variety of play-based activities and caregiver/family education.

-The goal is to allow children become more independent at school, home, play and doing other daily living activities.
+The goal is to allow children to become more independent at school, home, play and doing other daily living activities.
 Specific treatments include:

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: